Books with our dangling Gold Medals are

 is a fabulous book by Jo & Bob Sanford

 Editor James Measell and the National Greentown Glass Association announces a comprehensive book on Greentown.
 This 224-page publication pictures more than 1000 pieces of Greentown glass in full color & provides a detailed history of the Indiana Tumbler & Goblet glass factory that flourished from 1894 to 1903.
 ALL the proceeds from this book go to the NGGA for their projects.
-Greentown Glass: A Collector’s Guide is available from the National Greentown Glass Association, Box 107, Greentown, IN 46936. for $34.95 + $3.85 shipping/handling (Indiana residents add $2.10 tax).
+Greentown Glass: A Collector’s Guide is available from the National Greentown Glass Association, Box 107, Greentown, IN 46936.
+A package deal of the Jim's book, his latest repro guide and the latest price history is available for $25.00 plus $5.00 shipping.
+(Indiana residents add tax).

 Go HERE to read about Greentown on this web site.